tlwilliams895/curriculum-docs/src/building/setup.md

 ### Site-specific settings

-At the top of `conf.py`, add your site-spefic settings.
+At the top of `conf.py`, add your site-specific settings.
 Be sure to at least configure:
 - Variables in `site_theme_options`:
     - `navbar_title`: The site name that will appear in the navbar.
     - `navbar_site_name`: The title of the dropdown in the navbar that lists top-level site pages.